rcrowley/fpf/README.md

 * `fpf.name`: package name.
 * `fpf.version`: package version number.
 See <http://semver.org>.

-Dependency metadata is likewise stored via `git-config`(1) in the `fpf` section.
+Dependency metadata is likewise stored via `git-config`(1).
 FPF packages may declare dependencies on packages managed by other package managers, so all dependencies are qualified with their package manager.
 For example, the following Git `config` section declares dependencies on `foo` from APT and `bar` from FPF:

-	[fpf "apt"]
+	[apt "foo"]
-		foo = >= 0.0.0-1
+		version = 0.0.0-1
-	[fpf "fpf"]
+	[fpf "bar"]
-		bar = == 0.0.0
+		version = 0.0.0
+		pinned = true

 The following package managers are supported; they should be examined in this order during installation: